 Your doctor will start diagnosing your finger numbness by taking a medical history and examining your arm, hand, and finger.
 In some cases, your doctor may recommend you see a medical specialist, such as an orthopedic doctor who specializes in caring for hands or a neurologist, who can test your nerve function.

 Another common test doctors order when a person has finger numbness is an MRI scan.
 This scan helps them view areas where bones in the following areas may have slipped out of place:

 Bones that slip out of place can cause compression on your nerves.

 Blood tests may also help a doctor diagnose conditions that cause finger numbness, such as rheumatoid arthritis or vitamin B-12 deficiency.

 Your doctor may recommend over-the-counter (OTC) medication to reduce inflammation.
-Examples include nonsteroidal anti-inflammatory drugs, such as ibuprofen and acetaminophen.
+Examples include nonsteroidal anti-inflammatory drugs, such as ibuprofen.

 Another option is wearing a brace or splint.
 This will help you keep your elbow or wrist in a good position, so the nerve is less likely to be compressed.

 In rare instances when OTC treatments don’t work, your doctor may recommend more invasive ones.
 Steroid injections can help relieve inflammation.
 Surgery may reduce the nerve damage or reduce the bones that are pressing on the nerve.
 Names of these procedures include:

 - an ulnar nerve anterior transposition